communicode-source/tagging-api/README.md

 ## The API
 This system uses the Flask web library for the API.
 A POST request is sent to the API with a given non-profit description.
 The API returns a JSON file of class names and their given confidences.

-## Results
-Even on only 6 items of training data, the system performed extremely accurately and quickly.

-## TODO
-+ Test Word2Vec
-+ Train on actual data